jan-niestadt/reunion/README.md

-# Reunion, client-side aggregator
+# Reunion, a search/link aggregator

-Reunion is a client-side aggregator that allows you to aggregate data from multiple sources and display it in a single view.
-It is designed to be used in a browser, and can be embedded in any web page.
+Reunion is intended to be a web service that facilitates searching multiple projects and allows multiple projects to provide relevant crosslinks to each other.

-A current limitation is that some project's web services don't allow accessing them from the client side (no CORS headers).
-Because of this, some of the services in this proof of concept include a stubbed API response.
-This would be solved by converting the aggregator to run on the server-side.
+See [api](./api/) for the web service and [client-side](./client-side/) for an older experiment.